francis-2008-happy/Francis_happy_portfolio/README.md

-# Alex Sterling - AI Engineer Portfolio
+# Francis Happy - AI Engineer Portfolio

 A modern, responsive, and interactive portfolio website built with **React**, **TypeScript**, and **Tailwind CSS**.
 This project features a Gemini-powered AI Chatbot that answers questions about your experience and skills.